kraffcho/Little-Red-Riding-Hood-Adventures/README.md

 - Simply walk over a special item icon on the game board to collect it
 - Collected items are automatically added to your inventory
 - Collection sound effect plays when picking up items
-- Collection messages appear: "💣 BOMB COLLECTED!" or "🧥 HUNTER'S CLOAK COLLECTED!"
+- Collection messages appear: "+1 💣 BOMB!" or "🧥 HUNTER'S CLOAK!"
 - Inventory appears in the header (left section) with 3 fixed slots

 ### Using Bombs